originality2/cloud-eng-intro-lab/Windows-README.md

-# Introduction to Clound Computing: Windows Setup
+# Introduction to Cloud Computing: Windows Setup

 There is some setup involved in having the flask app run locally and Windows has a lot of incompatibility issues inc:
 - Docker Desktop is not available unless you upgrade to Pro or Enterprise